Underspecified Human Decision Experiments Considered Harmful: Examples: Using the Framework to Redesign Confounded Studies

-Researchers are limited in their ability to interpret responses to decision experiments as biased when distinct sources of performance loss that account for deviation from the normative standard cannot be conceived.
-We use several examples inspired by the human-centered AI and visualization literature to demonstrate why drawing conclusions about biased behavior is misleading in such scenarios.
+We use several examples inspired by the human-centered AI and visualization literature to demonstrate why drawing conclusions about biases in human behavior is misleading in scenarios where sufficient information for a rational agent to optimize is not provided.
+We discuss how the example study designs could be improved to align with the definitions in Section~\ref{sec:def}.